RedisLabs/redislabs-docs/content/rs/databases/connect/_index.md

 See the [client list](https://redis.io/docs/clients/) to view all Redis clients by language.

 {{< note >}}
-You cannot use client libraries to configure Redis Enterprise Software.
+You can't use client libraries to configure Redis Enterprise Software.
 Instead, use:

 - The Redis Software [admin console]({{< relref "/rs/installing-upgrading/get-started-redis-enterprise-software.md" >}})
 - The [REST API]({{<relref "/rs/references/rest-api">}})